 If you are a Zen Haus customer and have an iodine story to share in a blog write to us at email@example.com and include your order number.
 Zen Haus customers with a chosen post will be sent a complimentary bottle of any Zen Haus product.

-The part about iodine and the skin begins at 5:50.
+Iodine and the skin begins at 5:50.